 Clean garden beds in preparation for winter.
 Many insects and diseases overwinter in fallen debris.
 Prune diseased leaves from roses, camellias, rhododendrons and azaleas.
-But leave leaf litter under oaks, pine and junipers; the leaf duff helps protect the roots.
+Leave leaf litter under oaks, pine and junipers; the leaf duff helps protect the roots.

-Add a mulch layer to existing garden beds to provided needed nutrients for next year's crops.
-However, don't practice wall-to-wall mulching.
-It's important to leave areas of exposed native soil for our ground-nesting bees.
+Add a mulch layer to garden beds to provided needed nutrients for next year's crops.
+However, don't practice wall-to-wall mulching -- it's important to leave areas of exposed native soil for ground-nesting bees.

-Trim perennials such as salvias, penstemons, yarrow and buddleia (butterfly bush) to half or a third of their existing size to stimulate healthy new growth in the spring.
+Trim perennials such as salvias, penstemons, yarrow and buddleia (butterfly bush) to half to one-third their existing size to stimulate healthy new growth in the spring.

-Harvest persimmons by cutting the fruit off versus pulling, to avoid damaging the tree.
-Harvest Fuyu persimmons when firm and crisp; wait to harvest the Hachiya variety until fruit is soft.
-Persimmon trees grow to about 25 feet tall and wide, making it a nicely contained choice for a landscape tree.
+Harvest persimmons by cutting versus pulling the fruit off to avoid damaging the tree.
+Pick Fuyu persimmons when they are firm and crisp; wait to harvest the Hachiya variety until the fruit is soft.
+A persimmon tree grows to about 25 feet tall and wide, making it a nicely contained choice for a landscape tree.

 Chill tulip bulbs now in order to plant before the first frost.
 Tulip bulbs need approximately six to eight weeks of chilling time before planting (place them in the refrigerator, not the freezer).
-Avoid storing your bulbs near apples.
-Apples emit ethylene gas that can cause the bulbs to sprout prematurely.
+And avoid storing your bulbs near apples.
+Apples emit ethylene gas, which can cause the bulbs to sprout prematurely.